from-explore/Porto/README.md

 Requests mainly serves the user input in the application.
 And they are very useful to automatically apply the Validation and Authorization rules.

 Requests are the best place to apply validations, since the validations rules will be related to every request.
-Without a Request class you can define multiple sets of validation rules in your Model (CreateValidation, UpdateValidation,..) to manually apply the validation from Controllers before every function.
-But with Request classes all this job will be automated, in addition to that the Request can also check of Authorization (check if this user has access to this controller function).
-Example: check if this user own that product before deleting it, or check if this user is admin to do edit something.
+Requests can also check of Authorization to check if this user has access to this controller function.
+*(Example: check if this user own that product before deleting it, or check if this user is admin to do edit something).*

 #### Principles:
 - A Request MAY hold the Validation / Authorization rules.